terman37/NetLogo-Agent_Based_Modeling-SuperMarket/README.md

-# NetLogo - Agent based Modeling -
+# NetLogo - Agent based Modeling - SuperMarket

 Netlogo model showing how the number of checkout station opened can influence the result of the store.